There are loads, and I mean loads, of things to do in London.

 While it has been updated a few times over the years, the station was restored in the 1980s to look similar to its original appearance.
 You can find old photos and plans on the walls along the platform.

-This station was also made famous in the fictional Sherlock Holmes books.
+This station was also made famous in the fictional Sherlock Holmes book series.
 If you’re a fan, you can find some tiled art inside the station to commemorate it or do a Sherlock Holmes walking tour!

 How I got there: